George Orwell: Second World War and Animal Farm

 In August 1941, Orwell finally obtained "war work" when he was taken on full-time by the BBC's Eastern Service.
 He supervised cultural broadcasts to India, to counter propaganda from Nazi Germany designed to undermine imperial links.

 At the end of August he had a dinner with H. G. Wells which degenerated into a row because Wells had taken offence at observations Orwell made about him in a Horizon article.
+This meeting was dramatised in the BBC2 series Encounters in 1992.
 In October Orwell had a bout of bronchitis; the illness recurred frequently.
 David Astor was looking for a provocative contributor for The Observer Sunday newspaper, and invited Orwell to write for him; the first article appeared in March 1942.
 In early 1942 Eileen changed jobs to work at the Ministry of Food, and in mid-1942 the Orwells moved to a larger flat, 10a Mortimer Crescent in Maida Vale/Kilburn.

 Orwell spoke on many BBC and other broadcasts, but no recordings are known to survive.

 At the BBC, Orwell introduced Voice, a literary programme for his Indian broadcasts, and by now was leading an active social life with literary friends, particularly on the political left.
 Late in 1942 he started writing regularly for the left-wing weekly Tribune directed by Labour MPs Aneurin Bevan and George Strauss.
 In March 1943, Orwell's mother died, and around this time he told Moore he was starting work on a book, which turned out to be Animal Farm.

 In September 1943, Orwell resigned from the BBC following a report confirming his fears that few Indians listened to the broadcasts, but he was also keen to concentrate on writing Animal Farm.
 On 24 November 1943, six days before his last day of service, his adaptation of the fairy tale, Hans Christian Andersen's The Emperor's New Clothes was broadcast.
 It was a genre in which he was greatly interested and which appeared on Animal Farms title page.
 He resigned from the Home Guard on medical grounds.

 In November 1943, Orwell was appointed literary editor at Tribune, where his assistant was his friend Jon Kimche.
 Orwell was on the staff until early 1945, writing over 80 book reviews, and on 3 December 1943 started his regular personal column "As I Please".
 He was still writing reviews for other magazines, including Partisan Review, Horizon, and the New York Nation.
 By April 1944 Animal Farm was ready for publication.
 Gollancz refused to publish it, considering it an attack on the regime of the Soviet Union, a crucial ally in the war.
 A similar fate was met from other publishers, including T. S. Eliot at Faber & Faber, until Jonathan Cape agreed to take it.